NathanHarrington/dotfiles/README.md

 Click  org -> mate -> caja -> desktop
 Un-check all trash, volumes icons, etc. on desktop.
 Appearance -> BlackMATE
+As root, replace the lock screen bitmap with your desired image in:
+/usr/share/backgrounds/default.png

 </pre>